DynamicsAndNeuralSystems/DevelopingMouse/README.md

 ## Analysis
 * `geneCoexpression_scatter_voxel` plots gene coexpression against distance separation at the voxel level
-* All figures are saved in Data/Outs
+* All figures are saved in Outs
 ## Testing

 ### Distance comparison